Instructor: Prof. George Ferguson <email@example.com>

 Students with an accommodation for any aspect of the course must make arrangements through the Center for Excellence in Teaching and Learning (CETL) IN ADVANCE.
 Then, as instructed by CETL, contact the instructor to confirm your arrangements.
 Do not leave this until the last minute either.

 Students who are unable to attend or complete any part of the course due to illness should contact the instructor AS SOON AS POSSIBLE.
 Please note that the University Health Service (UHS) does not provide retroactive excuses for missed classes.
 Students who are seen at UHS for an illness or injury can ask for documentation that verifies the date of their visit(s) to UHS without mention of the reason for the visit.
 Students with extended or severe illness should contact the College Center for Advising Services (CCAS) for advice and assistance.

 All assignments and activities associated with this course must be performed in accordance with the University of Rochester's Academic Honesty Policy.
 More information is available at: www.rochester.edu/college/honesty

 You will learn the most if you do all the work in this course ON YOUR OWN.

 Collaboration on projects is permitted, subject to the following requirements:

-Electronics (laptops, phones, etc.) are NOT permitted in class.Research shows that students who take notes using pen and paper retain significantly more of the information.
-Typing your handwritten notes into the computer after class improves understanding and retention even more.
+Even if you think you want to take notes with a laptop, you may be interested to know that research shows that students who take notes using pen and paper retain significantly more of the information.
+Typing your handwritten notes into the computer after class improves understanding even more.

 Please note Section V.7 of the College's Academic Honesty policy regarding